DawoodAhmad0909/Masraf-14th-July-2/README.md

 # Dubai Economic Powerhouses: Sector-Wise Performance Tracker
 ## Overview

+The MD14thJ2_db database models the economic and corporate landscape of Dubai by capturing detailed data on economic sectors, companies, financial performance, large-scale projects, and international operations.
+It consists of five main tables:

+•sectors: Tracks GDP contribution and growth rate for key economic sectors (e.g., Oil & Gas, Real Estate, Technology).

+•companies: Stores details on Dubai-based firms, including ownership type, employee size, and whether they are publicly traded.

+•financials: Records yearly revenue, profit, assets, and market capitalization for each company.

+•projects: Lists major infrastructure and corporate initiatives, their cost, and progress status.

+•international_operations: Tracks global expansion of Dubai companies, including country presence, type of operation, and revenue impact.

+The database supports a wide range of analytical queries—identifying the top-performing companies, evaluating sector-wise contributions, tracking mega-projects, analyzing international influence, and comparing private vs government-owned enterprise metrics.

 ## Objectives

 To analyze the financial and operational impact of Dubai's major companies on GDP, employment, and infrastructure development, supporting economic diversification strategies